-- 1. Navigate to the Online Data Entry System (ODES 2.0) at the following URL http://pipelineonlinereporting.phmsa.dot.gov/. - 2.
-Enter Operator Identification Number (OPID) and PIN.
-Note: The operator name that appears is assigned to the OPID and PIN, and is automatically populated by our database and cannot be changed by the operator at the time of filing. - 3.
-Under "Create Reports" on the left side of the screen, select "Gas Transmission and Gathering Incident Report" and proceed with entering your data.
-Note: Data fields marked with a single asterisk are considered required fields that must be completed before the system will accept your initial submission. - 4.
+- 1. Go to the PHMSA Portal at https://portal.phmsa.dot.gov/portal - 2.
+Enter PHMSA Portal Username and Password ; press enter - 3.
+Select OPID; press "continue" button. - 4.
+On the left side menu under "Incident/Accident (2010 to present)" select "ODES 2.0" - 5.
+Under "Create Reports" on the left side of the screen, select "Gas Transmission and Gathering" and proceed with entering your data. - 6.
 Click "Submit" when finished with your data entry to have your report uploaded to PHMSA's database as an official submission of an Incident Report; or click "Save" which doesn't submit the report to PHMSA but stores it in a draft status to allow you to come back to complete your data entry and report submission at a later time.
-Note: The "Save" feature will allow you to start a report and save a draft of it which you can print out and/or save as a PDF to email to colleagues in order to gather additional information and then come back to accurately complete your data entry before submitting it to PHMSA. - 5.
-Once you click "Submit", the system will return you to the initial view of the screen that lists your [Saved Incident/Accident Reports] in the top portion of the screen and your [Submitted Incident/Accident Reports] in the bottom portion of the screen.
+Note: The "Save" feature will allow you to start a report and save a draft of it which you can print out and/or save as a PDF to email to colleagues in order to gather additional information and then come back to accurately complete your data entry before submitting it to PHMSA. - 7.
+Once you click "Submit", the system will check if all applicable portions of the report have been completed.
+If portions are incomplete, a listing of these portions will appear above the row of Parts.
+If all applicable portions have been completed, the system will show your Saved Incident/Accident Reports in the top portion of the screen and your Submitted Incident/Accident Reports in the bottom portion of the screen.
 Note: To confirm that your report was successfully submitted to PHMSA, look for it in the bottom portion of the screen where you can also view a PDF of what you submitted.

-Supplemental Report Filing - Follow Steps 1 and 2 above, and then select a previously submitted report from the [Submitted Incident/Accident Reports] list in the bottom portion of the screen by double clicking on the desired report.
-The report will default to a "Read Only" mode that is pre-populated with the data you entered previously.
-To create a Supplemental Report, click on "Create Supplemental" found in the upper right corner of the screen.
-At this point, you can amend your data and make an official submission of the report to PHMSA as either a Supplemental Report or as a Supplemental Report plus Final Report (see "Specific Instructions, PART A, Report Type"), or you can use the "Save" feature to create a draft of your Supplemental Report to be submitted at some future date.
-Reports that were saved will appear in the [Saved Incident/Accident Reports] list in the top portion of the screen and reports that were submitted will appear in the [Submitted Incident/Accident Reports] list in the bottom portion of the screen.
+Supplemental Report Filing - Follow Steps 1 through 4 above, and then double-click a submitted report from the Submitted Incident/Accident Reports list.
+The report will default to a "Read Only" mode that is pre-populated with the data you submitted previously.
+To create a supplemental report, click on "Create Supplemental" found in the upper right corner of the screen.
+At this point, you can amend your data and make an official submission of the report to PHMSA as either a Supplemental Report or as a Supplemental Report plus Final Report (see "Specific Instructions, PART

+A, Report Type"), or you can use the "Save" feature to create a draft of your Supplemental Report to be submitted at some future date.